-"Article 13.
-Requirements to production and use of seeds

-- 1. The following seeds of agricultural crops are prohibited for commercial use and planting: - 1) infected with quarantine objects; - 2) without testing for quality according to the present Law; - 3) derived from genetic engineering (genetically modified)."
+- "Article 13.
+Requirements to production and use of seeds - 1.
+The following seeds of agricultural crops are prohibited for commercial use and planting: - 1) infected with quarantine objects; - 2) without testing for quality according to the present Law; - 3) derived from genetic engineering (genetically modified)."

-Where previously exceptions were in place to allow for some use of GE seeds, those exceptions have been removed.
-This will prevent both testing and commercial production in the future.
+Where previously exceptions were in place to allow for field trials of GE seeds, they now can only be planted in laboratory greenhouses.
+This change severely limits testing and prevents commercial production.